 The worst thing that can affect a business deal is to make something unclear.
 Whether it’s something unclear in the description of your business on the site or foggy legal details, make sure the language you use is always precise and free of fluff.
 If you’re dealing in-person, then make sure you’re clear and firm with your tone of voice.
 It’s also never a bad idea to double-check terms and conditions with the buyer to ensure that both parties are happy with the deal.

-The clearer you make your terms, the less hassle you’ll encounter when selling your business.
+The clearer you make your terms, the less hassle you’ll encounter when listing your business for sale.
 State your terms as clearly as possible so that your buyers understand what you’re asking for and you’ll have a much easier time selling your business.

 4. Don’t get attached to your business